 - 65% of people ages 18-23 and 69% of people ages 24-29 are highly influenced by loyalty programs.

 - 69% of customers choose retailers based on where they can earn loyalty rewards points.

 - 76% of consumers think that loyalty programs form an important part of their relationship with brands.

 - It’s 5-25 times more expensive to acquire a new customer than to retain and satisfy an existing customer, and 16 times more expensive to bring a new customer up to the same level as a current loyal customer.

 - 65% of your sales will come from existing customers, and 80% of your future profits will come from just 20% of your existing customers.

 - On average, repeat customers spend 31% more than first-time customers.

-- Also, on average, a repeat customer spends 67% more in their 31st to 36th months of their relationship with a brand than in their first six months since an initial purchase from a brand.
+- A repeat customer spends 67% more in their 31st to 36th months of their relationship with a brand than in their first six months since an initial purchase from a brand.